This post and its photos may contain affiliate links, view our disclosure policy.

 - Lowers stress in the mind and body (breathing reduces cortisol; in this study, participants showed lower levels of cortisol after deep breathing)

 - Increases mental clarity and focus

-- Improves future reactions to stress, by regularly practising we change how the body automaically responds to stress
+- Improves future reactions to stress.
+By regularly practicing, we change how the body automatically responds to stress

 40 printable cards for the home or classroom